 Analog IP generally handles every feature on a chip that connects to the outside world, plus power management and clocking.
-Analog IP is an essential part of every IC or SoC, but is often overlooked until late in the development schedule as it often provides system control and management functions.
+Analog IP is a crucial part of every IC (Integrated Circuit) or SoC (System on Chip), but can be overlooked until late in the development schedule as it provides system control and management functions.
+Typical analog IP includes: Analog-to-Digital Converters (ADCs), Digital-to-Analog Converters (DACs), Power-On-Reset (POR), Low Drop-Out (LDO) regulators, Glitch detectors and Oscillators.

+The main challenge with traditional analog IP is that it needs to be redesigned for every process, and often the correct configuration is not available off-the-shelf, and so manual work is required to fit the design to the application.
 If left late in the schedule, this can cause tapeout delays, or can prevent the final chip from working properly due to rushed IP delivery.
-In addition, as manual work is often required, this can substantially increase the cost of the analog IP either upfront due to the engineering effort involved, or later due to the die area implications to the chip.
+In addition, as manual work is often required, this can substantially increase the cost of the analog IP, either upfront due to the engineering effort involved or later due to the die area implications to the chip.

 Every chip requires some form of analog IP.
 Digital logic relies on a controlled supply voltage, a high-speed clock, and inputs from elsewhere on the PCB.
 All of these involve analog signals.
 Even digital interfaces such as DDR pads or Serdes involve primarily analog IP, as digital signals are just a two-state approximation of an analog system.
 Whereas with digital logic, this works effectively, when communicating off-chip, the inherently analog features of transmission lines - their inductance, resistance and capacitance - mean that the circuits need to be more complex to work effectively.
 This relies on analog design.
+As a result, every chip needs analog IP.
+Some can use the bare minimum - a reset controller, voltage monitor, clock generator and IO pad library.
+However, companies that integrate more IP can reduce the cost of their system very substantially.

 Most real-life systems combine both analog and digital components to form a system - for example a voice-operated digital assistant contains a variety of CPUs, digital interconnect, memory and peripherals, all of which are digital.
 But it also contains multiple ADCs (for the various audio channels) and a DAC (for the loudspeaker output), an RF interface (for the Bluetooth and Wi-Fi signals), 10 different voltage regulators (to control the power supplies), PWM LED drivers (to drive the pulsing LEDs on the top), and a PMU (to control the main CPU voltage and startup sequence).
 All of these components are analog functions, and all of them are separate discrete devices in the system.

 There are significant benefits to integrating additional analog IP into the main SoC.
-Most notable is cost - often a 10x reduction in analog component cost can be achieved by integrating analog IP, as for simple functions there is significant overhead in area for bond pads, packaging and logistics cost, which vanishes when analog IP is integrated.
+Most notable is cost - often a 10x reduction in analog component cost can be achieved by integrating analog IP.
+As for simple functions there is significant overhead in area for bond pads, packaging and logistics cost, which vanishes when analog IP is integrated.
 The other significant benefit is in supply chain logistics: reducing the number of external components eases the supply chain hassle associated with the system build.
 It also reduces the amount of second sourcing that needs to be arranged, which dramatically reduces the complexity of the supply chain.

 There are a number of technical factors to consider when buying IP - some examples include: